microsoft/yardl/docs/matlab/language.md

 Records and type aliases can be generic, but enums, flags, and protocols cannot.

-In Matlab, generics are treated as open types.
+In MATLAB, generics are treated as open types.
 Type validation occurs when values are written using a ProtocolWriter.

 ```matlab